Skip to main content

 In 2022, we undertook community engagement, asking Rangitīkei residents questions about their vision for our future.
 Based on the feedback we received, we identified key themes that are important to our communities when considering future growth.

-In March 2023 Council will release the draft Community Spatial Plan, Pae Tawhiti Rangitīkei Beyond, for public consultation, during which time the Rangitīkei community is invited to make a submission on the proposed plan.
+In March 2023 Council released the draft Community Spatial Plan, Pae Tawhiti Rangitīkei Beyond, for public consultation, during which time the Rangitīkei community was invited to make a submission on the proposed plan.
 The feedback we receive from the public during the consultation period will then be considered for the final Community Spatial Plan document.

-Once the consultation is completed and the updated Community Spatial Plan is adopted, work will start on implementing the document.
+Work will start now on implementing the document.
 A key part of this is developing changes to the District Plan, which will include rezoning land for future growth.

 The Community Spatial Plan, Pae Tawhiti Rangitīkei Beyond, sets out the vision, key themes and actions for the future, for our communities across the Rangitīkei.
 The Plan will mean different things for different communities as each community has different priorities.
 Some areas may grow, while others will stay much the same.